WESIGN DOC eSignature Legality in the United States

 WESIGN DOC’s Compliance Assurance

-At WESIGN DOC, we make sure every signature created on wesign.com fully meets all U.S. legal standards under ESIGN and UETA.
+At WESIGN DOC, we make sure every signature created on wesign.com fully meets U.S. legal standards under ESIGN and UETA.

-• Clear Intent to Sign Every signer takes a clear action—such as clicking “Sign” or typing their name—so it’s evident they meant to sign the document.
+Every signer takes a direct action — such as clicking Sign, drawing a signature, or typing their name — so it is clear they intended to sign the document.

-• Consent to Use eSignatures Both parties agree to sign and exchange records electronically before the process begins.
+Both parties agree to sign and exchange records electronically before the process begins.

-• Secure and Tamper-Proof Records Signed documents are encrypted and stored in a secure environment so they cannot be changed or altered after signing.
+Signed documents are stored securely so they cannot be edited or altered after completion.

 Definition of an Electronic Signature